SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 # Storage as a Service (STaaS)

-Storage as a Service (STaaS) is a cloud-native storage platform that allows you to connect your DataMiner System to a scalable and easy-to-use storage platform, without having to set up and manage your own Cassandra and Elasticsearch cluster.
+With our upcoming **cloud-native storage platform**, you will be able to connect your DataMiner System to a scalable and easy-to-use storage platform, without the effort of setting up and managing your own Cassandra and Elasticsearch cluster.

 ![STaaS](~/user-guide/images/STaaS_Coming_Soon.png)

-Advantages of STaaS include:
+Advantages of DataMiner Storage as a Service (STaaS) include:

 - Fast, secure, and reliable storage